Skip to content

-Laundry Closet Design Sarasota County FL
+Laundry Closet Design in Sarasota, FL

 In my years designing and building custom cabinetry in Sarasota County, I’ve seen the same failure point repeatedly in laundry closets: delaminated particle board and rusted hardware caused by our unrelenting humidity and salt air.
 This isn't a minor cosmetic issue; it's a structural failure that often begins within two years, especially in properties along the Gulf.
 Standard, off-the-shelf solutions simply aren't engineered to withstand the atmospheric moisture that penetrates even indoor spaces here.